 Local Food Pantries and Organizations – UCC, interfaith, and ecumenical

 We support these smaller pantries and organizations at events like the Chili Cook-off, Sundaes on Sunday, Mission Easter Eggs, and Christmas Fair.
 Donations from the “Pantry Jar” supports FISH, San Lucas, St. John, and La Iglesia.

-• San Lucas UCC ministers to the Humboldt Park area in Chicago.
+- San Lucas UCC.
+This church ministers to the Humboldt Park area in Chicago.
 It sponsors youth programs and tutoring, family counseling, and day laborers’ advocacy, runs a thrift store, and serves hot meals for the homeless.

 - South DuPage CROP Hunger Walk.
 We have joined churches in the area to support this annual event.
 75% of the money raised supports the hunger programs of the Church World Service, and 25% goes to local hunger organizations.

 - St. John UCC.
 This inner-city church has a food and clothing pantry.
 September 2010 was the largest month in the pantry’s history; about 350 families, representing about 1,000 people, visited it.